Council votes in favor of Port Arthur Health Department building sale - Port Arthur News

 Council votes in favor of Port Arthur Health Department building sale

-In a 6-1 roll call vote, the Port Arthur City Council approved the sale of the Port Arthur Health Department building to a Delaware limited liability corporation during a regular meeting Tuesday.
+In a 6-1 roll call vote, the Port Arthur City Council authorized the sale of the Port Arthur Health Department building to a Delaware limited liability corporation during a regular meeting Tuesday (Sept.
+8).

+The vote gives the city attorney authority to negotiate a contract with Aurora Capital Holdings LLC for the purchase of the building at 449 Austin Avenue, along with adjacent parking tracts.
+The building is appraised at $1,728,500.

+Aurora proposed the redevelopment of a portion of downtown to the board of the Downtown Tax Increment Reinvestment Zone, or TIRZ.

+The sale is contingent upon authorization of the finalized development agreement between Aurora and the city and authorization of a special property lien payment; a finalized lease agreement pertaining to the Austin Avenue property; and a finalized purchase agreement for the Ninth Avenue property.

+If it is sold, Aurora has planned to facilitate the PAHD’s relocation to 5860 Ninth Avenue.

-The vote was taken after Councilmen Harold Doucet and Cal Jones declined to make motions on moving discussion on the sale to a closed session following a long debate as to whether additional information City Attorney Val Tizeno wanted to present to council members could be brought to open session and led to a disagreement between Mayor Thurman Bartie and Doucet as to how to address the problem.
+The vote was taken after Councilmen Harold Doucet and Cal Jones declined to make motions on moving discussion on the sale to a closed session following a long debate as to whether additional information City Attorney Val Tizeno wanted to present to council members could be brought to open session.

+The debate led to a disagreement between Mayor Thurman Bartie and Doucet as to how to address the problem.

-The attorney repeatedly told the council, “We can do it in open or closed session,” and reminded them her practice has been to go over a contract in executive session.
+The attorney repeatedly told the council, “We can do it in open or closed session,” and reminded the board her practice has been to go over a contract in executive session.

 Bartie cast the lone dissenting vote on the proposed ordinance.